 BEARING PALM BRANCHES IS A COMMITMENT TO KEEP HOLY WEEK HOLY.

-There will be a regular weekday Mass at St. Rita at 8 AM, but the principal celebration of today will be The Mass of the Holy Chrism, to be celebrated by Archbishop Jose H. Gomez in the Mother Church, Our Lady of the Angels Cathedral at 7:00 PM.
-Here all of our auxiliary bishops, hundreds of religious and parishioners from all over the archdiocese, and well over 600 priests and deacons will witness Archbishop Gomez’ consecration of the Holy Chrism, The Oil of Catechumens, and the Oil of the Sick.
-The Chrism and Oils will then be distributed throughout the archdiocese for use in the sacraments.
+Monday of Holy Week—No Mass at St. Rita The principle celebration of today will be The Mass of the Holy Chrism to be celebrated by Archbishop José Horacio Gomez in the Mother Church, Our Lady of the Angels Cathedral (7:00 PM).
+Here all of our auxiliary bishops, hundreds of religious and parishioners from all over the Archdiocese, and well over 600 priests and deacons will witness Archbishop Gomez’ consecration of the Holy Chrism, The Oil of Catechumens, and the Oil of the Sick.
+The Chrism and Oils will then be distributed throughout the Archdiocese for use in the sacraments.
 All in attendance clergy, religious, and lay will renew vows and promises.
 Any and all are welcome to attend this most impressive celebration of the Eucharist.
 (If you plan to attend, get there at least one hour ahead!)

-The Masses of the Resurrection will be celebrated at the regular Sunday hours of 7:30 AM and 10 AM and at 12 Noon.
+EASTER SUNDAY— The Mass of the Resurrection will be celebrated at the regular Sunday Mass hours of 7:30 AM, 10 AM, and at Noon.